zephyris/tryptag/README.md

 tryptag.check_data_cache()
 ```

-`tryptag` gives quite verbose information about what it is currenly doing to fetch data.
+`tryptag` gives quite verbose information about what it is currently doing to fetch data.
 To silence this output set `print_status` at the start of the script before running any `tryptag` functions:

 ```
 from tryptag import TrypTag